 If I am involved in an accident on my motorcycle, can I file a claim for my injuries?

 Yes.
 If you are injured while riding your motorcycle as a result of the negligence of someone else, then you can file a claim for your injuries.
 Usually, an accident is caused by the negligence of someone else.
-Far to often driver's are distracted, preoccupied with other things, or just not paying attention.
+Far too often drivers are distracted, preoccupied with other things, or just not paying attention.

 Should I hire a motorcycle injury attorney?